CMC-lab/TranCIT/docs/index.rst

 **License**

-DCS is released under the BSD 2-Clause License, allowing both academic and commercial use.
+TranCIT is released under the BSD 2-Clause License, allowing both academic and commercial use.
 See :doc:`license` for full details.

 **Acknowledgments**